slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Documentation is like sex: when it is good, it is very, very good; and when it is bad, it is better than nothing." -- Dick Brandon*
 > *"Old musicians never die, they just decompose."*
-> *"Humorists always sit at the children's table." -- Woody Allen*
 > *"I do not believe that this generation of Americans is willing to resign itself to going to bed each night by the light of a Communist moon..." -- Lyndon B. Johnson*
 > *"I watch television because you don't know what it will do if you leave it in the room alone."*
 > *"I think trash is the most important manifestation of culture we have in my LIfetime." -- Johnny Legend*